 SIBO and mushrooms

-Another example of a high FODMAP food that may help with SIBO are mushrooms.
+Another example of a high FODMAP food that may help with SIBO is mushrooms.

 Reishi mushrooms help reduce gas, bloating, and other symptoms of IBS in a clinical study [R].

 Lion’s mane may be extra healing for the gut because they may help the MMC function in the gut.

 Okay, so there is no disputing that onions and garlic are fermentable because they make almost anyone, ahem, gassy.

 I have found a hack, at least for me.
 After about a week of starting to use bovine colostrum powder, my gut loves onions and I experience no gas.
 Zero.

 Win-win for me and everyone around me.
 Will it work for you?
 It might, be because other reviews of colostrum supplements suggest this is true.

 Plus, you may be able to get all the gut-healing compounds that onions and garlic provide in this way.
 Just start with a little bit of onions and garlic to test it out.

 Bone broth and SIBO